diepdaocs/similar-page-checker/README.md

 #!shell
 tail -f logs/[DATE].log
 ```
 * If you want to run `Flask` and `gunicorn` under `nginx` server, use following tutorial: [How to Run Flask Applications with Nginx Using Gunicorn](http://www.onurguzel.com/how-to-run-flask-applications-with-nginx-using-gunicorn/).
-Below is `nginx` config server:
+Below is `nginx` config server: `sudo vi /etc/nginx/sites-available/webpage-similarity`
 ```
 #!shell
 server {